nasa/cumulus/docs/workflow_tasks/move_granules.md

 For the most recent config.json schema, please see the [Cumulus Tasks page](../tasks) entry for the schema.

-Below are expanded descriptions of selected config keys:

-#### Input_Granules

-An array of Cumulus [granule](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) objects.

-This object will be used to define metadata values for the move granules task, and is the basis for the updated object that will be added to the output.
+### Input

+This task expects event.input to provide an array of Cumulus [granule](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) objects.
+The files listed for each granule represent the files to be acted upon as described in [summary](#summary).

 ## Task Outputs

 This task outputs an assembled array of Cumulus [granule](https://github.com/nasa/cumulus/blob/master/packages/api/models/schemas.js) objects as the payload for the next task, and returns only the expected payload for the next task.
+If a CMR file has been specified for a granule, it will be updated with the appropriate values for it's relevant metadata.

 ## Examples